Sell Your House to Avoid Foreclosure in Florida

 What is judicial foreclosure in Florida?

 Florida requires lenders to file a lawsuit in court to foreclose.
-This gives you time — typically 180–300 days — to explore alternatives like selling to a cash buyer before the auction date.
+This gives many owners time to explore alternatives, but the safe window depends on the case status and sale date.
 Under §45.031, the court must publish a notice of sale for two consecutive weeks before the sale can proceed.

 Can I sell my house after a lis pendens is filed?